 Fotina Naumenko

-Fotina Naumenko, soprano, has been praised for her “radiant voice” (Boston Globe), described as both “angelic” (MusicWeb International) and “capable of spectacular virtuosic hi-jinks” (Boston Musical Intelligencer).
-Fotina’s singing encompasses a wide variety of vocal genres including oratorio, opera, art song, choral and contemporary music, both as a soloist and chamber musician.
+Fotina Naumenko, soprano, is a GRAMMY®-nominated artist praised for her “radiant voice” (Boston Globe), described as both “angelic” (MusicWeb International) and “capable of spectacular virtuosic hi-jinks” (Boston Musical Intelligencer).
+Fotina’s singing encompasses a wide variety of vocal genres including oratorio, art song, choral, chamber, opera, and new music, both as a soloist and ensemble singer.

 The Thirteen